A Search for Good Pseudo-random Number Generators : Survey and Empirical Studies: PRNGs and their Properties

 \item[2.
-Independence :] The generated numbers are to be independent of each other; that is, there should not be any serial correlation between numbers generated in succession.
-So, any subsequence of numbers have no correlation with any other subsequences.
+Independence:] The generated numbers are to be independent of each other; that is, there should not be any correlation between numbers generated in succession.
+Let $u_t, u_{t'}$ be any two random numbers generated by the PRNG.
+Then, correlation between them, $Cor(u_t, u_{t'}) = 0$\footnote{Correlation of two random variables $X$ and $Y$ is related with variance of them.
+If $Var(X) Var(Y)$ is positive then it is defined by If $Cor(X, Y) = 0$, then $X$ and $Y$ are said to be \emph{uncorrelated}.}.
+In that case, any subsequence of numbers have no correlation with any other subsequences.
 This means, given any length of previous numbers, one can not predict the next number in the sequence by observing the given numbers.

 \item[3.
-Large Period :] Every PRNG has a period after which the sequence is repeated.
-A PRNG is considered good if it has a very large period.
+Large Period:] Every PRNG has a period after which the sequence is repeated.
+A PRNG is considered good if it has a very large period, {that is, $\rho\approx|\mathscr{S}|$}.
 Otherwise, if one can exhaust the period of a PRNG, the sequence of numbers become completely predictable.

 \item[4.
-Reproducibility :] One of the prominent reason of developing PRNG is its property of reproducibility.
+Reproducibility:] One of the prominent reason of developing a PRNG is its property of reproducibility.
 This ensures that given the same seed $s_0$, the same sequence of numbers is to be generated.
-This is very useful in simulation, debugging and testing purposes.
+This is very useful in simulation, debugging and testing purposes. {Mathematically, the random sequence is $u_i = g(s_i) \text{ where } s_i = f(s_{i-1}) \text{ for all } i \ge 0$, so, when same seed $s_0$ is provided, same $u_i$s are generated.}

 \item[5.
-Consistency :] The above properties of the PRNG are to be independent of the seed.
-That is, all these properties are to be maintained for every seed value.
+Consistency:] The above properties of the PRNGs are to be independent of the seed. {That is, for all $s_0$, these properties are to be maintained.}